spexod/iSLAT/README.md

-*We built iSLAT to make the analysis of infrared molecular spectra an accessible, enjoyable, and rewarding experience for all, including the youngest students who are starting in the field today.
-We believe iSLAT will be useful to many students and professional researchers, and we will continue to support it and expand it with care for all users.
+*We built iSLAT to make the analysis of infrared molecular spectra an accessible, enjoyable, and rewarding experience for all, including students and junior researchers who are starting in the field today.
+We believe iSLAT will be useful both to students and to professional researchers, and we will continue to support it and expand it with care for all users.
 If you find a bug, please be patient and let us know; we want to fix it as much as you do!
 And if you have ideas to improve the tool,